 Note: Some leaves may appear wilted or yellow upon arrival.
 This is due to the stress of shipping and is nothing to worry about.
-Water the plant and let it recover for few days, then gently remove any foliage that does not recover to allow for new growth.
+Water the plant and let it recover in a shady location for a few days, then gently remove any foliage that does not recover to allow for new growth.

-SHIPPED IN 1-GALLON POTS.
+SHIPPED IN 2.5-INCH POTS.
 PLANT SIZE MAY VARY BASED ON GROWING CONDITIONS.